Open Gardens 2025

 Shaw Green Lane

-We have lived here for some 35 years as a family of 6 so the garden has evolved with the need for fun and games, but now retirement with visiting grandchildren.
-We have created wildlife areas to complement the mature planting and in the last few years there has been a need to clear back congested beds, old trees and the Yew Tree Bell with which visitors maybe familiar.
-Spot the bell wheel with a clapper from the St Mary’s church tower restoration of 1996.
-We have regular help without whom the garden would rapidly become overgrown, the state in which we found it!
+Shaws – The garden has evolved over our 35 years here and is now designed for retirement and visiting grandchildren.
+We have created wildlife areas to complement the mature planting and in the last few years have cleared back congested beds, old trees and the Yew Tree Bell with which visitors may be familiar.
+We have regular help without which the garden would rapidly become overgrown, the state in which it was found!
+A mature garden developed for an active family now returning with grandchildren to explore and experience wildlife areas in safety.

 Coronation Road